Susan Shipton, RMT

 -

-Learn how to adapt and apply your massage therapy skills to alleviate complications to cancer treatment, including those unique to breast cancer
+Learn how to adapt and apply your manual therapy skills to alleviate complications to cancer treatment, including those unique to breast cancer

 -